MatthewReid854/reliability/docs/Quantile-Quantile plots.rst

 -------------------------------------

 This plot is still a Quantile-Quantile plot (plotting failure units vs failure units for shared quantiles), but instead of using two parametric distributions, we use the failure data directly as one set of quantiles.
 We then estimate what the quantiles of the parametric distribution would be and plot the parametric (theoretical) failure units against the actual failure units.
 To generate this plot we begin with the failure units (these may be units of time, strength, cycles, landings, etc.).
 We then obtain an emprical CDF using either Kaplan-Meier or Nelson-Aalen.
 The empirical CDF gives us the quantiles we will use to equate the actual and theoretical failure times.
 Once we have the empirical CDF, we use the inverse survival function of the specified distribution to obtain the theoretical failure units and then plot the actual and theoretical failure units together.
-If the specified distribution is a good fit, then the QQ_plot should be a reasonably straight line along the diagonal.
 The primary purpose of this plot is as a graphical goodness of fit test.
+If the specified distribution is a good fit to the data then the QQ plot should be a reasonably straight line along the diagonal.

 Inputs: